©DR

 It is administrated by a General Assembly and a Board of Directors.
 Its head and administrative office is based in Lamotte-Beuvron (France), in the offices of the French Equestrian Federation (Fédération Française d'Equitation, FFE).
 The FITE is handling the technical matters of its activities thanks to a Technical Delegate and through the work and proposals of commissions.
 They aim to create rules and to develop competitions of outdoor and traditional riding, such as TREC or working equitation.

-Its priorities
+FITE's priorities

 By topic